mrcreatist/reimburser/README.md

 # Reimburser

-This is an Open Source Monorepo created by [Abhishek Verma](https://mrcreatist.github.io)
+This is an open source monorepo created by [Abhishek Verma](https://mrcreatist.github.io)

 ## Vision :volcano:

-This monorepo aims to contribute in saving the Earth :earth_asia: from prinitng paper bills :page_with_curl: as proof for reimbursements.
+This monorepo aims to contribute in saving the Earth :earth_asia: by prinitng less paper bills :page_with_curl: as a proof for reimbursements.

 ## Running the project :running: